-The agent who sets it up will usually structure the policy to maximize cash value accumulation, while keeping the death benefit (and thus the cost of insurance) relatively low.
-The policy owner, working with his or her insurance professional, then pays as much premium into the policy as possible every year.
+The agent who sets it up will usually structure the policy to maximize cash value accumulation while keeping the death benefit (and thus the cost of insurance) relatively low.
+The policy owner, working with their insurance professional, then pays as much premium into the policy as possible every year.

 The client gets the benefit of the tremendous tax advantages of the life insurance contract:

 - Tax-free death benefits to heirs

 Meanwhile, the insured still has access to accumulated cash values, which can be used for any purpose and accessed at any age.
 There are no penalties for accessing the cash value before turning age 59 1/2, as there are with annuities and with individual retirement accounts (IRAs).
 In addition, there are no required minimum distributions, as there are with annuities, IRAs and retirement accounts.

 As discussed, the best investment candidates for a PPLI policy are those that are tax-inefficient.
 They generate substantial current taxable income, imputed (phantom) income or capital gains unless they are held in a retirement account or life insurance vehicle that provides tax-free growth.